Menu Close

 ccm jetspeed

-Another robust, hybrid stick which is used by NHL's top 30 ranked d-men.
+Robust, hybrid stick also commonly used by NHL's top 30 ranked d-men.

 Over the years, hockey has evolved away from recruiting the biggest, most rigid defensemen to those that are more versatile.